 Good question.
 I think this is something lots of single women ponder.
 And honestly, I don’t know if there’s only one for each of us.
 I think, theoretically, we could make a good life with a variety of husbands — if we’re willing to do the work necessary for any good relationship.
 The only real requirement Scripture gives for a marriage partner is that we be equally yoked.
 Beyond that, it’s mostly common sense and hard work.

-Of course you should look for the confirmation of friends and family that the man you've chosen is a good match.
+Of course you should look for the confirmation of friends and family that the man you’ve chosen is a good match.
 And you should be better as a couple than you are apart: emotionally, mentally and spiritually.
-Finally, since Scripture commands wives to respect their husbands, you should choose a man you admire and are able to respect (even when he doesn't deserve it, Ephesians 5:22-33).
+Finally, since Scripture commands wives to respect their husbands, you should choose a man you admire and are able to respect (even when he doesn’t deserve it).

-It's tempting to think there's one perfect man — a "soul mate" — for each of us.
-It's certainly a romantic ideal, but not very practical.
-And this ideal carries a host of dangers; the most obvious being that if you think you've found "the one," how do you explain the difficult times that arise — and they will — after you say "I do"?
+It’s tempting to think there’s one perfect man — a “soul mate” — for each of us.
+It’s certainly a romantic ideal, but not very practical.
+And this ideal carries a host of dangers; the most obvious being that if you think you’ve found “the one,” how do you explain the difficult times that arise — and they will — after you say “I do”?
 Even perfectly matched couples will encounter trials in their relationship.
-The Bible promises as much (1 Corinthians 7:28).
+The Bible promises as much.

 The answer to the question is there just one? remains a mystery.
 But you can know for certain that once you are married, whomever you’ve wed becomes the one.
 At that point you are committed for life.
 Period.